 Width, Or The Ball Of Your Foot Area

 The width area of your boot is the ball area of your foot, the widest part of your foot.
 It’s also where your foot flexes when you are taking a step.
 There’s multiple widths in cowboy boots and pretty much all types of boots for that matter.
 The “D” width is your typical or standard with.
-A 9 1/2 D being a pretty standard example of what you would see for a pair of cowboy boots.
+A 9 1/2 D being a pretty standard example of what you would see for a pair of cowboy boots, but of course there are bigger sizes.
 A wider boot size would be the “EE” or double E. You really won’t see anything else.

 –For width, you don’t want that tight either, but a little bit of play or room is perfectly acceptable.